Car care: 8 essential tips for looking after your vehicle

 Checking your tyre pressure and general condition can help extend their use and makes your car safer overall.
 Don't forget to also check the spare if you have one!

-Pro tip: if you have a spare, you can extend the life of all your tryes by rotating them every so often.
+Pro tip: if you have a full-sized spare, you can extend the life of all your tyres by rotating them every so often.
 Using the spare every so often also helps keep it in better condition – a spare left in the boot for years can dry out, making a blow out more likely.

 4. Checking car battery condition